-- Publishes three Transactions (one in collaboration with three other societies).
+- Publishes four Transactions (one in collaboration with three other societies).

-- Publishes a Newsletter that reaches all members three times a year.
+- Publishes a Newsletter that reaches all members four times a year.

 - Presents awards each year to recognize major contributors to the field.

-- Access to publications through IEEE Xplore™ on-line.
+- Provides access to publications through IEEE Xplore™ on-line.

-- Keep in touch via the NPSS Newsletter (worth more than the dues by itself!).
+- Members keep in touch via the NPSS Newsletter (worth more than the dues by itself!).

-- Get involved in the affairs of NPSS and help direct and further promote our profession and make further valuable contacts.
+- Members can get involved in the affairs of NPSS and help direct and further promote our profession and make further valuable contacts.